eunhye-song/2022.0044/src/Section 6.3. Jackson Network/README.md

-There are three main R programs to create the coverage results:
+There are four main R scripts to create the coverage results:

-DirectIUJackson_4ROAR.R
+* DirectIUJackson_4ROAR.R:
   This code simulates capacitated Jackson network with 4 input nodes and computes confidence interval coverage for all methods except the metamodel-based input uncertainty intervals.

-DirectIUJackson_10ROAR.R
+* DirectIUJackson_10ROAR.R:
   This code simulates capacitated Jackson network with 10 input nodes and computes confidence interval coverage for all methods except the metamodel-based input uncertainty intervals.

-MMIUJackson_4ROAR.R
+* MMIUJackson_4ROAR.R:
 This code simulates capacitated Jackson network with 4 input nodes and computes confidence interval coverage for metamodel-based input uncertainty intervals.

-MMIUJackson_10ROAR.R
+* MMIUJackson_10ROAR.R:
 This code simulates capacitated Jackson network with 10 input nodes and computes confidence interval coverage for metamodel-based input uncertainty intervals.

 Key parameters to set in these four routines: